Fusion breakthrough is a milestone for climate, clean energy

 Last year the teams working on those projects on two continents announced significant advancements in the vital magnets needed for their work.

+Chittenden said “the stakes are rising all the time” in the race to find clean alternative energy sources.
+Fusion “isn’t the sole solution to that.
+It’s part of the energy mix.
+We need to be trying everything we can possibly think of.”

-Mathew Daly reported from Washington.
-Maddie Burakoff reported from New York, Michael Phillis from St. Louis and Jennifer McDermott from Providence, R.I.
+Daly reported from Washington, Burakoff from New York, Phillis from St. Louis and McDermott from Providence, R.I.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
 The AP is solely responsible for all content.